Cost

 Cost Analysis by Voxel Count

-Voxel count does not factor image quality.
-As and extreme example, a provider could acquire 100 billion voxels of pure noise.
-So while one voxel count is one metric of image quality, it should not weigh heavily on the decision of which provider to choose.
+To preface, it is important to highlight that voxel count alone does not factor in voxel quality.
+As an extreme example, a provider could acquire 100 billion voxels of pure noise.
+So while voxel count is one metric of image quality, it should not be the only metric.
+We recommend considering inclusion of clinically-meaningful DWIBS and patient experience.

 Cost Analysis by Anatomical Coverage